 PRF (Pasture, Rangeland, and Forage) Rainfall Index

-Covers ALL counties in TEXAS
+Covers ALL counties in the Continental United States

 Pasture, Rangeland and Forage Insurance Covers against a "decline in precipitation" within